-Over 40 people watched in silence as this famous monk repeatedly penetrated my flesh like a sewing machine.
-His needle sent waves of hot searing pain into my back.
+Over 40 people watched in silence as a famous Thai monk repeatedly penetrated my flesh like a sewing machine.
+His Sak Yant needle sent waves of searing pain into my back.

 Traditional Sak Yant (also called Sak Yan, or Yantra) tattoos are hand-etched onto the skin using ancient geometric designs mixed with Buddhist prayers.